 Dr. McLeod serves as the Chair of the Company's Nominating and Corporate Governance Committee of the Board of Directors.
 Dr. McLeod is a member of the Company's Board and is the Executive Clinical Director for Precision Health at Intermountain Healthcare.
 Most recently he was Medical Director, Precision Medicine for the Geriatric Oncology Consortium and a Professor at the University of South Florida Taneja College of Pharmacy.
 Previously he was Chair of the Department of Individualized Cancer Management and Medical Director of the DeBartolo Family Personalized Medicine Institute at the Moffitt Cancer Center and previously a Senior Member of the Moffitt Cancer Center's Division of Population Sciences.
 He also chaired the Department of Individualized Cancer Management at Moffitt.
 He joined Moffitt Cancer Center in September 2013.
 Prior to joining the Moffitt Cancer Center, Dr. McLeod was a Founding Director of the University of North Carolina Institute for Pharmacogenomics and Individualized Therapy since 2006.
+Dr. McLeod also held the prestigious title of Fred Eshelman Distinguished Professor at the UNC Eshelman School of Pharmacy from 2006 to 2013.
 Dr. McLeod has published over 580 peer-reviewed papers on pharmacogenomics, applied therapeutics and clinical pharmacology.
 He had served as Chief Scientific Advisor and a member of the board of directors of Gentris Corporation before its acquisition by Cancer Genetics (CGIX) in July 2014.
+Dr. McLeod provides our Board with over 30 years of experience in translational medicine, including his leading research in pharmacogenomics and moving innovative research into practical application across the clinical spectrum.